 A new 16ft installation that visually represents the issue of air pollution has been welcomed and supported by the University's Professor Iain Stewart MBE.

-LUNGS was unveiled in London by E.ON on Thursday as part of the energy company's Clean Air campaign.
+LUNGS was unveiled in London by E.ON on Thursday as part of the energy company's Clean Air campaign (see link below).
 The installation uses near real-time data on pollution levels across the capital, focusing upon Nitrogen Dioxide, Sulphur Dioxide and PM 2.5.
 When pollution levels reach the limits set by the World Health Organisation, coloured smoke is released into the LUNGS representing the proportionate levels of the three featured pollutants.

 Professor Stewart, who is the head of the University's Sustainable Earth Institute, and a UNESCO Chair in Geoscience and Society, welcomed this fresh public spotlight on air pollution.
 He said: